yxj0312/docs/Interview/Telefoninterview_surplex_check24.md

    Parent::

 9. What is SQL injection, how to prevent in PHP, give some example

+    SQL injection is a code injection technique that might destroy your database.

+    SQL injection is one of the most common web hacking techniques.

+    SQL injection is the placement of malicious code in SQL statements, via web page input.

+    ```php
+    txtUserId = getRequestString("UserId");
+    txtSQL = "SELECT * FROM Users WHERE UserId = " + txtUserId;
+    ```

 10. What's JSON, when should be used